explodinglabs/explodinglabs.github.io/_drafts/2020-10-29-big-ball-of-mud.markdown

 > comfortable with the inertia of the day-to-day chore of patching the holes in
 > these failing dikes, are content to work on such systems.
 >
-> — Brian Foote and Joseph Yoder, Big Ball of Mud.
+> <cite>Brian Foote and Joseph Yoder, Big Ball of Mud.
 Fourth Conference on
 > Patterns Languages of Programs (PLoP '97/EuroPLoP '97) Monticello, Illinois,
-> September 1997
+> September 1997</cite>

 What to do if you have BBOM:

-- Any new work coming in goes into a new application (or applications).
+- Any new work coming in goes into a new application (or _applications_).
-- Start peeling off pieces of code into the new application, starting with the least entangled parts.
+- Start peeling off pieces of code into the new application(s), starting with the least entangled parts.
 - Emit events from the old system to a message queue which can be consumed by the new system.